-Currently, Coram international is working with UNICEF Moldova and its national partners to carry out a training needs assessment of, and deliver capacity-building training to, legal advisors and policy-makers in Government, Parliament, civil service and civil society in Moldova, on integrating the UN Convention on the Rights of the Child into the domestic law-making process.
-The training aims to strengthen the capacity of legal advisors and policy-makers in three key areas: (i) strengthening their knowledge of the guiding principles of the UN Convention on the Rights of the Child; (ii) strengthening their understanding of how these guiding principles apply in practice, both in terms of processes and substantive legal content of the laws across in six target thematic areas (child justice, child protection, social protection, youth, education and health); and (iii) strengthening their practical skills in applying the guiding principles in the performance of their functions during the legal drafting process.
+In 2017, Coram International worked with UNICEF Moldova and its national partners to carry out a training needs assessment of, and deliver capacity-building training to, legal advisors and policy-makers in Government, Parliament, civil service and civil society in Moldova, on integrating the UN Convention on the Rights of the Child into the domestic law-making process.
+The training aimed to strengthen the capacity of legal advisors and policy-makers in three key areas: (i) strengthening their knowledge of the guiding principles of the UN Convention on the Rights of the Child; (ii) strengthening their understanding of how these guiding principles apply in practice, both in terms of processes and substantive legal content of the laws across in six target thematic areas (child justice, child protection, social protection, youth, education and health); and (iii) strengthening their practical skills in applying the guiding principles in the performance of their functions during the legal drafting process.

 In 2014-2015, Coram International undertook a needs assessment of prevention services for children at risk and in conflict with the law in Moldova to inform development of policies and services in the area.
 The aim of the study is threefold.
 The assessment aimed to gain a better understanding of children at risk and in conflict with the law in Moldova.
 Secondly it mapped current services available across the country for these children.
 Finally, Coram Interantional provided recommendations on new services for children at risk and in conflict with the law responding to their needs, facilitate reintegration and prevent their (re)entering into the criminal justice system, both as potential victims or offenders.